zexiangliu/hoppingrob/README.md

 'odefun.m' defines the dynamic system.

-The code is quite time-consuming due to the ode solver.
-The code is optimized based on time-priority, which means that more space may be taken for a shorter running time.
+The code is optimized based on high priority of time.
+More space may be taken up for saving time and CPU.
 The situation may reverse as the scale of the abstruction system increases.
+Another branch is going to be created later which sacrifices time for saving space.